The Arrangement (film)

-The Arrangement is a 1969 film drama film directed by Elia Kazan, based upon his 1967 novel of the same title.
+The Arrangement is a 1969 American drama film directed by Elia Kazan, based upon his 1967 novel of the same title.

 It tells the story of Evangelos Topouzoglou, a successful Los Angeles-area advertising executive of Greek-American extraction who goes by the professional name "Eddie Anderson” (his second pseudonym).
 Eddie/Evangelos is portrayed by Kirk Douglas.

 Eddie is suicidal and slowly having a psychotic breakdown.
 He is miserable at home in his marriage to his wife, Florence, played by Deborah Kerr, and with his career.
 He is engaged in a torrid affair with his mistress and co-worker Gwen (Faye Dunaway), and is forced to re-evaluate his life and its priorities while dealing with his willful and aging father (Richard Boone).

 Plot

 Wealthy ad man Eddie Anderson attempts suicide by swerving his sportscar underneath a tractor trailer.
 Throughout the film, flashbacks—some memories, some hallucinations—reveal his contempt for his life and its "arrangements.”
 His contentious relationship with his Greek father, Sam Arness—a once-successful importer who despises Eddie for further Anglicizing his name, going to college and refusing to follow the family business—is made worse by Sam's accelerating brain damage from arteriosclerosis.
 Eddie's long marriage to Florence is now devoid of passion on his part and full of frustration on hers.
 Arthur, the family lawyer, advises her, to Eddie's disadvantage.
 Florence's psychoanalyst, Dr. Leibman, also weighs in.
 Eddie and Gwen, a research assistant at his advertising agency, have been lovers.

 Eddie returns to work, where he insults a valued tobacco client by referring to “the big C”.
 He falls afoul of the police by buzzing L.A. in a small plane.
 Searching for his pilot's license, Florence finds nude photographs of Eddie and Gwen, just as Eddie learns that his father is in a New York City hospital.

 In New York, Eddie's brother and sister-in-law want to place Sam in a nursing home, to ease the burden on their long-suffering mother, a burden made worse by Sam's violent paranoia and his insistence on starting a new business.
 Gwen is also in New York, living with Charles, who tells Eddie how devastated she was by their breakup.
 Gwen describes her own calculatedly promiscuous behavior to Eddie, behavior that Charles tolerates on the understanding that in the end, they will marry.
 She has a baby boy, Andy.
 She does not know who the father is.